ashkrit/codesearch/README.md

 # How to run
 This project ships shell a based client to explore code.
 It can be launched using below command.

-java org.search.codesearch.main.App -source code1path;code2path
+java org.search.codesearch.main.CodeSearchCLI -source code1path;code2path

 eg
-java org.search.codesearch.main.App -source ..\github\jdk;..\github\h2database
+java org.search.codesearch.main.CodeSearchCLI -source ..\github\jdk;..\github\h2database